-For more information on student conduct policies, hearing/appeals processes, and outcome notifications involving complaints related to Title IX, please visit the Office of Community Standards webpage.
+For more information on student conduct policies, hearing/appeals processes, and outcome notifications involving complaints related to Title IX, please visit Office of Community Standards website.

-In consideration of the traumatic nature of incidents of sexual/physical aggressive/violent behavior, the College will conduct a timely review of complaints of sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking.
-Absent extenuating circumstances, review and resolution is expected to take place within sixty (60) calendar days from receipt of the complaint.
+In consideration of the traumatic nature of incidents of sexual/physical aggressive/violent behavior, the college will conduct a timely review of complaints of sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking.
+Absent extenuating circumstances, review and resolution is expected to take place within 60 calendar days from receipt of the complaint.

-NOTE: Reports filed with a Resident Assistant or Residence Coordinator are automatically sent to the Office of Community Standards for review.
+NOTE: Reports filed with a resident assistant (RA) or residence coordinator (RC) are automatically sent to the Office of Community Standards for review.

-Instead of moving directly to a student conduct process, students have the option to file a complaint first with the Affirmative Action Officer/Title IX Coordinator.
+Instead of moving directly to a student conduct process, students have the option to file a complaint first with the affirmative action officer/Title IX coordinator.
 Based on the result of the procedure, the finding may be sent to the Office of Community Standards for review for a student-conduct process and hearing.
-For the full procedural information, please visit the Discrimination Complaint Procedure page.
+For the full procedural information, please visit Discrimination Complaint Procedure.

-University Police can assist you in pressing criminal charges through the Westchester County Court System.
-Please contact University Police at 914-251-6900 (general) or 914-251-6911 (emergency) for additional information.
+The University Police can assist you in pressing criminal charges through the Westchester County Court System.
+Please call University Police at (914) 251-6900 (general) or (914) 251-6911 (emergency) for additional information.

 Students (as well as college employees) involved in sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking incidents by a college employee, have the following options to report: